-here are the results and video of our February Draw 2017.
+here are the results and video of our April Draw 2017.
 Each month we have a draw for everyone who hires a tradesman and provides feedback.
 So not only do you get up to 4 quotes from Rated Tradesmen but you also are in with a chance to win a cash prize as well!

-The draw for everyone who hired a tradesman and provided feedback in the month of January was held on February 28th.
+The draw for everyone who hired a tradesman and provided feedback in the month of March was held on April 29th.
 The results are as follows:-

-here are the results and video of our January Draw 2017.
+here are the results and video of our March Draw 2017.
 Each month we have a draw for everyone who hires a tradesman and provides feedback.
 So not only do you get up to 4 quotes from Rated Tradesmen but you also are in with a chance to win a cash prize as well!

-The draw for everyone who hired a tradesman and provided feedback in the month of December was held on January 27th.
+The draw for everyone who hired a tradesman and provided feedback in the month of February was held on April 1st.
 The results are as follows:-